rozek/sns-boardview/README.md

 * `GridHeight` - specifies the vertical distance between adjacent grid points while `SnapToGrid` is `true`

 ### Methods ###

+Actually, `SNS_BoardView` offers only one meaningful method:

+* `rerender ()` - call this method whenever the specified `Board`, its `StickerList` or any of its contents have changed. [preact](https://preactjs.com/) will then take care that only those HTML elements will be rerendered that need to.

 ## License ##